-2.7 The "statistics" panel - statistics for the last few minutes be inaccurate.
+2.7 The "statistics" panel - statistics for the last few minutes

 Here you can view the live statistics kept by MistServer.
-Statistics data for inactive sessions is only kept in memory for approximately ten minutes, so any data points older than that will most likely
+Statistics data for inactive sessions is only kept in memory for approximately ten minutes, so any data points older than that will most likely be inaccurate.

-Pro-only feature: When using a Pro edition, it is highly recommended to not use the statistics panel, but instead the much more modern built-in Pro-only feature: Prometheus instrumentation.
+When using a Pro edition, it is highly recommended to not use the statistics panel, but instead the much more modern built-in Prometheus instrumentation.
 See the section on integration for more details on this.